acidlemon/mirage-ecs/README.md

 # mirage-ecs - reverse proxy frontend for Amazon ECS

-mirage-ecs is reverse proxy for ECS task and task manager.
+mirage-ecs is a reverse proxy for ECS tasks and a manager for the tasks.

-mirage-ecs can run and stop an ECS task and serve http request with specified subdomain.
-Additionaly, mirage passes variable to containers in task using environment variables.
+mirage-ecs can run and stop ECS tasks and proxy HTTP requests to the tasks with a specified subdomain.
+Additionally, mirage passes variables to containers in tasks using environment variables.

 ## Usage